 \section{Acknowledgments}

-We had many thoughtful discussions on the material presented here with Brian Hunt.
-Three of us (SGP, J. Platt, and HDIA) acknowledge support from the Office of Naval Research (ONR) grants N00014-19-1-2522 and N00014-20-1-2580.
-SGP acknowledges further support from the National Oceanographic and Atmospheric Administration (NOAA) grants NA18NWS4680048, NA19NES4320002, and NA20OAR4600277.
-We also thank Lawson Fuller for many fruitful discussions and for paper editing.
+We had many productive discussions, especially on the use of generalized synchronization, with Brian Hunt and Ulrich Parlitz.
+Conversations with Dan Gauthier on the use of hardware instantiations of a reservoir have been very constructive.Three of us (SGP, J. Platt, and HDIA) acknowledge support from the Office of Naval Research (ONR) grants N00014-19-1-2522 and N00014-20-1-2580.
+SGP acknowledges further support from the National Oceanographic and Atmospheric Administration (NOAA) grants\\ NA18NWS4680048, NA19NES4320002, and NA20OAR4600277.
+We also thank Lawson Fuller for many fruitful discussions and for editing this paper.